sst/guide/_chapters/what-does-this-guide-cover.md

 - Set up Cognito Identity Pool to secure our file uploads
 - Set up the Serverless Framework to work with Lambda & API Gateway
 - Write the various backend APIs
+- Working with external APIs (Stripe)
+- Deploy your app through the command line

 For the frontend: